 PaperCut Mobility Print simplifies the printing experience for bring your own devices (BYOD) and other end-user managed devices, such as smartphones, tablets, laptops, or Chromebooks.
 Users can either print locally within their network or over the internet, remotely to pick up their print jobs when they are next in the office or school.
 Its design goal is to allow printer setup and printing in a few simple steps and without the need for the laptop to join a Network Domain.
 Users quickly discover and print to any printer without requiring assistance from a techie.
 No finding drivers or having to know what an “IP Address” is!

 PaperCut Mobility Print gives users choice.
 They can print to any printer in the organization (as published by you, the SysAdmin), from any of the prominent operating systems (Windows, iOS, macOS, Chrome OS and, Android).
 The print experience is also native, just like any other printer on that operating system.
 That way user training is usually never required.

 Mobility Print is standard feature of PaperCut NG and PaperCut MF, and there’s also a free standalone version of PaperCut Mobility Print.

 PaperCut Hive and PaperCut Pocket are print management solutions for businesses that don’t want to use print servers.
-They’re both fully managed cloud print management solution and supports printing from all major operating systems (macOS, Windows, iOS, and Chromebook are all supported out of the box).
-User devices don’t need to be part of a domain, which makes PaperCut Pocket ideal for BYOD environments or small businesses where network domains are not used.
+They’re both fully managed cloud print management solutions, supporting printing from all major operating systems (macOS, Windows, iOS, and Chromebook are all supported out of the box).
+User devices don’t need to be part of a domain, which makes PaperCut Hive and PaperCut Pocket ideal for BYOD environments or small businesses where network domains are not used.
 Inviting a user to print is as simple as entering their email address and having them follow the instructions in the invitation.
-They are emailed setup instructions are automatically tailored to their operating system.
+The emailed setup instructions are automatically tailored to their operating system.